The Painting Process

 Materials: I only use top-notch canvas, paints, and other supplies for all of my artwork that is sold on this website.
 This is a part of my promise to clients to ensure the quality and durability of my artwork.
 The majority of my works are stretched, loose, or mounted to boards works in oils on canvas or linen.

 More information about the canvas and linens I use is found here:

 Claessens Belgian linen www.claessenscanvas.com/en

 I only ever work with professional artist-grade paints.
 Depending on the pigments used by manufacturers, I utilise a variety of brands.
 I choose my palette based on my understanding of these pigments to ensure stability and longevity.

-Brands I currently use include, Art Spectrum, Master Class, Michael Harding, Old Holland, Winsor and Newton, and Gamblin.
+Brands I currently use include, Michael Harding, Williamsburg, Blue Ridge Oils Old Holland and Gamblin.
 All paints contain a high pigment content and are blended in linseed oil that gives the strongest adhesion to canvas when dry.

 Brushes I use includes a selection of handmade brushes by Rosemary and Co

 When the painting is completely cured, a protective layer of varnish is applied.
 Varnishing gives protection from environmental factors (including UV) that can damage the paint or stability of the pigments.

 Every material used is assured to be archival.
 My scientific knowledge enables me to continuously investigate new items and what is on the market.
 However, I always stick to the classic methods of painting using conventional materials that have been tried and true for hundreds of years, until evidence is provided that new goods are superior to earlier ones.